MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-licensing.md

   - Licensing
   - LIL_Placement
   - seo-marvel-apr2020
-description: Learn about the available licenses for different types of calling and meeting features in Microsoft Teams Rooms.
+description: Learn about and compare the available licenses for different types of calling and meeting features in Microsoft Teams Rooms.
 ---

 # Microsoft Teams Rooms licenses